mattbarker016/Baby-Brella/README.md

 ## Update

-This project is now the brains of a new weather app called Brella – Your Personalized Weather Forecast!
-We are launching on the App Store next month.
+This project is now the brains of a new weather app called Brella – Your Personalized Weather Forecast, now available on the [App Store](https://appsto.re/us/ykcxfb.i).
 Please check out our work [here](https://github.com/AAAstorga/Brella)

 This page is NOT the latest version.
 Please see the above link to experience the latest and greatest in personalized weather forecasts.